 - Move any furniture that gets in the way of the cleaning;

-- Tackle any stains with the proper cleaning method, depending on the rug’s fabric;
+- Tackle any stubborn carpet stains (milk, paint, blood, wax, wine and more) with the proper cleaning method, depending on the rug’s fabric;

 - Steam clean whenever necessary.